Claudio Ranieri: Chelsea

-Valencia return
+Valencia

 On 8 June 2004, Ranieri returned for a second stint as coach of Valencia on a three-year contract.
 Ranieri took over after Rafael Benítez, who had led Valencia to the UEFA Cup and La Liga double the previous season, resigned and then promptly joined Liverpool.
 Ranieri made a series of signings from Serie A, including Marco Di Vaio, Stefano Fiore, Bernardo Corradi and Emiliano Moretti.
 After a bright start, in which the Mestalla outfit picked up 14 out of a possible 18 points and beat Porto to lift the UEFA Super Cup, Valencia went into a slump starting in October.
 They won only once in seven matches and were eliminated from the Champions League, partly thanks to a 5–1 defeat to Inter Milan in which midfielder Miguel Ángel Angulo was sent off for spitting.
 After a brief revival, Valencia went another six matches without a win beginning mid-January.
 Apart from the unpopularity of his four Italian signings, Ranieri was criticised for not playing Argentine playmaker Pablo Aimar and for persistent changes to formations and tactics, something resembling his Chelsea days.
 He was dismissed on 25 February 2005 after Valencia were eliminated from the UEFA Cup by Steaua București.
 Valencia were sixth in La Liga at the time of Ranieri's dismissal.
 Quique Sánchez Flores was announced by Valencia in June 2005 to be Ranieri's long-term successor.
 Prior to that, Ranieri received £3 million in compensation from Valencia for the early termination of his contract.